laravel/docs/redis.md

         // ...
     ],

-In addition to the default `host`, `port`, `database`, and `password` server configuration options, Predis supports additional [connection parameters](https://github.com/nrk/predis/wiki/Connection-Parameters) that may be defined for each of your Redis servers.
+In addition to the default configuration options, Predis supports additional [connection parameters](https://github.com/nrk/predis/wiki/Connection-Parameters) that may be defined for each of your Redis servers.
 To utilize these additional configuration options, add them to your Redis server configuration in your application's `config/database.php` configuration file:

     'default' => [
+        'url' => env('REDIS_URL'),
-        'host' => env('REDIS_HOST', 'localhost'),
+        'host' => env('REDIS_HOST', '127.0.0.1'),
+        'username' => env('REDIS_USERNAME'),
         'password' => env('REDIS_PASSWORD'),
-        'port' => env('REDIS_PORT', 6379),
+        'port' => env('REDIS_PORT', '6379'),
-        'database' => 0,
+        'database' => env('REDIS_DB', '0'),
         'read_write_timeout' => 60,
     ],

-<a name="the-redis-facade-alias"></a>
-#### The Redis Facade Alias

-Laravel's `config/app.php` configuration file contains an `aliases` array which defines all of the class aliases that will be registered by the framework.
-By default, no `Redis` alias is included because it would conflict with the `Redis` class name provided by the PhpRedis extension.
-If you are using the Predis client and would like to add a `Redis` alias, you may add it to the `aliases` array in your application's `config/app.php` configuration file:

-    'aliases' => Facade::defaultAliases()->merge([
-        'Redis' => Illuminate\Support\Facades\Redis::class,
-    ])->toArray(),

 <a name="phpredis"></a>
 ### PhpRedis